insure logo

 What is vacant home insurance?

-Purchasing a vacant homeowners insurance policy ensures that your home is covered for damages if something happens while you are away from your home for an extended period.
+Purchasing a vacant homeowners insurance policy ensures that your home is covered for damages if something happens while the home is empty but you still own it.

 Some insurance companies will not insure your home if it is left vacant for a long time, Worters says.
 That could put you in financial jeopardy.